AkivaSinai/OutlierHandling/README.md

 # running instuctions:
-run the main file: outlier_handling_main.py
+run the main file: outlier_handling_main.py using python 2.6 or above.
+See the requirements.txt file for necessary libraries.

 ## The datasets:
 Datasets should be save under the data_sets directory.